Bread80/CPCModular/README.md

 ***This project is an unfinished work in progress.
 It currently has bugs and not all the features have been tested!

 The current modules are designed to fit a slightly modified RC2014 Pro backplane.
 In the text below I shall explain the current status of the project, workarounds needed to get it running and basic build details.
-Due to the work in progress status of the project this document will be intentionally terse.
+Due to the work in progress status of the project this document will be intentionaly terse.

 ##The modules